ARM-software/armnn/README.md

 or take a look at previous [github issues](https://github.com/ARM-software/armnn/issues).

-## Note
-1. The following tools were removed in 21.05 release:
-    * TensorFlow Parser
-    * Caffe Parser
-    * Quantizer

-2. Ubuntu Linux 16.04 LTS is no longer supported from April 30, 2021.
-   As a result Ubuntu 16.04 LTS will no longer receive security patches or other software updates.
-   Consequently Arm NN, from the 21.08 Release at the end of August 2021, is no longer officially supported on Ubuntu 16.04 LTS but will instead be supported on Ubuntu 18.04 LTS.

 ## How to get involved
 If you would like to get involved but don't know where to start, a good place to look is in our Github Issues.